 The application process for studying an undergraduate Medicine degree is unique; please visit our dedicated medicine pages for more information.

 At ARU, we strive to select students who are talented, intelligent, caring and have a strong desire to care for others.
 Our University recruitment processes are based on these core values and aim to identify those with the empathy, honesty and integrity needed to enter a caring profession.
-This is in line with expectations from our partners (the NMC and the HCPC) and official texts such as the NHS Constitution.
+This is in line with expectations from our partners (the NMC, HCPC, Social Work England and the GMC) and official texts such as the NHS Constitution.

 Find out more about the interview process for each of our courses: